Lead and Copper

 Public meetings and hearings

-There will be multiple opportunities for anyone interested in the process to provide input at public meetings yet to be scheduled.
+There will be multiple opportunities for anyone interested in the process to provide input at public meetings.
 Notifications will be sent out via GovDelivery and links to these meetings will be posted on this webpage when available.